 - Enrollment is automatic if you are receiving Social Security benefits on or prior to your 65th Birthday

-- Manual enrollment for Medicare is required if you have decided to delay your Social Security benefits until after your 65 birthday
+- You will need to apply for Medicare if you have decided to delay your Social Security benefits until after your 65 birthday

 To be eligible for Medicare Part A without having to pay a premium, you have to have worked the equivalent of about 10 years, paying Social Security and Medicare taxes while working.
 If you haven’t worked this long, you can still enroll in Medicare Part A, but you will need to pay a premium based on how long you have worked.
 (Medicare Parts B and D always require a premium.)
 Also, remember that Medicare is not automatically provided when you enroll in Social Security.
 You have to sign up for it separately.